 Double check all trade offers

 Whenever you’re about to accept a trade offer from a trade bot, be sure to check if the details and characteristics that the valid bot from that particular site or marketplace.
-Similarly, if you check your trade history and see an identical offer from an identical bot that was canceled by you without you knowing, 9/10 the offer you’re seeing right now is made by scam bot.
+Similarly, if you check your trade history and see an identical offer from an identical bot that was canceled by you without you knowing, it’s pretty sure the offer you’re seeing right now is made by scam bot.